Skywalker8510/PocketSand/README.md

 # PocketSand

-Make Husks drop sandy bits from their pockets when you kill them to make sand a renuable resource.
+Make Husks drop sandy bits from their pockets when you kill them to make sand a renewable resource.